undera/chess-engine-nn/README.md

 ## Motivation

 It is inspired by TCEC Season 14 - Superfinal, where Leela was trying to fry Stockfish.
 [Stockfish](https://stockfishchess.org/) is chess engine that dominates among publicly available engines since 2014.
 Stockfish uses classic approach of chess engines, where everything is determined by algorithms built into engine.
 [Lc0 aka Leela Chess Zero](http://lczero.org/) is different, since it uses some sort of trainable neural network inside, as well as appealing human-like nickname.
-Mid-series, Leela managef to take the lead by 1-2 points, and there is a chance NN-powered chess engine will finish heuristics-based dominance (78/100 games played so far).
+Mid-series, Leela managed to take the lead by 1-2 points, and there is a chance NN-powered chess engine will finish heuristics-based dominance (78/100 games played so far).

 I wanted to demonstrate my 7yr-old daughter that making these computer chess players are not as hard.
 We drew a diagram of playing and learning with NN and I started implementing it.
 The idea is to have practice and fun, make own mistakes, have discussions with daughter about planning and decision making.